The Park People

 Do I need a permit to plant a tree?

 In order to plant a tree along the street in the "public right-of-way" (see definition below), you must obtain a planting permit from the city before planting your tree.
-If you apply (and are approved) for street trees through Denver Digs Trees, we will obtain the permit for you and mark the approved planting locations.
+It is your responsibility to contact 811 as soon as you submit your application, so that we know where your underground utilities are located.
+If you apply (and are approved) for street trees through Denver Digs Trees, we will obtain the permit for you and mark the approved planting locations with white marking paint.
 Trees must be planted within the marked locations.
 Now that's service!

 What is the "Public Right-of-Way"?